Parents have the choice of

 fields of administration, teaching or counseling.

-order of Oblates of St. Francis de Sales and the
+order of Oblates of St. Francis de Sales.
+Student-to-faculty

 There are ten departments at St. Mary's from which